aldorl/smart_listing/README.md

   %p.warning No records!
 ```

-`<tr>` has now `editable` class and `data-id` attribute.
+`<tr>` has now `smart_editable` class and `data-id` attribute.
 These are essential to make it work.
 We've used also a new helper: `Builder#new_item`.
 It renders new row which is used for adding new items. `:link` needs to be valid url to new resource action which renders JS:

 ```ruby
 <%= smart_listing_item :users, :new, @new_user, "users/form" %>